Workspace

 Your App ──▶ Oblien SDK / REST API ──▶ Oblien Platform ──▶ Micro-VM

-(oblien/workspace) (isolated sandbox)
+(oblien/workspace) (isolated workspace)

-Each workspace runs as a lightweight micro-VM with:
+Each workspace runs as a lightweight microVM with:

 • Dedicated kernel - full process isolation, not a container